GiladLeef/Renloi/README.md

 # Renloi
 A general-purpose blazingly fast compiled programming language with minimal runtime.
+## Requirements
+If you want to run Renloi from the source, you should have python 3.10 or greater installed.

+A recent version of gcc/g++.
 # Code Reference
 ## Hello, World!
 Without using a function